frenchclubuic/frenchclubuic.github.io/templates/README.md

 # HTML Templates

 This is the directory for a basic set of HTML templates made for the current web page.
-Click to expand on a template for a possible explanation, the code, and a screenshot example.
+Click to expand on a template for select explanations, the code, and a screenshot example.

+*v1.0.0*

 <details><summary>Simple title / paragraph</summary>